baldengineers/easytf2_mapper/readme.txt

 Alt+click on a square with a prefab on it to remove it.

 When creating a prefab, make it in the lower right quadrant of the grid, with one corner touching the origin.
 Make the ground a 64 high 512*512 block for uniformity.
-Also, there will be a list of names that certain entities need to be called for the createPrefab to work. wtf?
+Report bugs with this to toadsrc@gmail.com.

 After exporting, open the .vmf in hammer to make it into a .bsp.